mstudio45/EasyDownload/README.txt

 Thank you for using EasyDownload by mstudio45.
-This is the ORIGINAL source.
+ORIGINAL SOURCE: https://github.com/mstudio45/EasyDownload

                                      [ HOW TO INSTALL ]
 1. You need to install FFmpeg. -> https://www.ffmpeg.org/download.html#build-windows